 In order to serve more students, Pathlight School expanded to two campuses as of January 2012.
-Both campuses enjoy the same autism-friendly, quality mainstream education, complete with satellite school model for our secondary students.
+Both campuses enjoy the same autism-friendly, quality mainstream education, complete with Satellite Partnership School model for our Secondary School students.

 - A Centre of Excellence for Autism (Consultancy, Training, Teaching and Learning)

 - An Inspirational Learning Center for lifelong learning and employability skills.

 - A vibrant and inclusive village in which the autism and mainstream communities come together for leisure and social activities.

 - Campus 1 serves our Primary 1 (Foundation and Standard) to Primary 2 students.

 - Campus 2 serves our Primary 3 to 6 cohorts as well as Secondary School and Vocational Track students.

 Supporting Our Students' Curriculum Needs